In humans, malignant melanoma is the deadliest form of skin cancer, but can dogs get melanoma?

 Subungual (Nail Bed) Melanoma

-Melanomas in your dog’s nail bed are the second most common location (behind the mouth) and account for roughly 15% to 20% of all melanomas.
-Metastatic rates are dismally high at 80%, similar to the oral form of the disease.
+Melanomas in your dog’s nail bed are the second most common location and account for roughly 15% to 20% of all canine melanomas.
+Metastatic rates are high at 80%, similar to the oral form of the cancer.

 Subungual, or nail bed, malignant melanomas typically first appear as toe swelling and can even cause the loss of the toenail.
 These types of nail and foot-related tumors often develop a secondary infection, which can lead to a misdiagnosis.